LS-Lab/KeYmaeraX-release/README.md

 Instructions are available at that website as well.
 Briefly, type

+    sbt compile

+to compile the source code.
+First-time compilation may take a while, since it downloads all necessary libraries, including Scala itself.
+The build file includes paths to the Mathematica JLink jar, for example for Mac as follows.

+    unmanagedJars in Compile += file("/Applications/Mathematica.app/SystemFiles/Links/JLink/JLink.jar")

+If JLink.jar is in a non-default location on your computer, add a new line to build.sbt.

+Type

     sbt test

 to run the regression test case suite.
 To run the KeYmaera parser use: